-- Failed water heater
+- Faulty water heater

-- Leaky faucets
+- Leaky faucets and pipes

 - Low water pressure

 - Sewage odor in the house

 Save yourself the headache of finding a reliable plumber when one of these plumbing issues suddenly pop up.
 We are a top-rated plumbing company in the local community, having served since 2010.
 Read our reviews here to learn more about our professional plumbers.

 How Do I Locate a Clog within My Pipes?

 Finding clogs requires the expertise of a licensed and equipped plumber.
 At J&C Plumbing and Sewer Service, Inc., we can locate the clog within your pipes using video camera inspection.
 Our plumbing team will feed a camera down your pipeline, so we see exactly what’s going on inside your pipes.
 The images from the camera are in real time, so finding the clog is fast and efficient.

 Is There a Way to Clean My Pipes?